 - Make sure that you are signed into a school YouTube account.
 Click on the icon in the top right to verify.
 YouTube channel accounts currently cannot approve videos or use app permissions.

 - When you visit any site you will have a blue bar stating the status of the video.
 This video can be approved for your organization.
-It will then be allowed for all user signed into an organization YouTube account to view video.
+It will then be allowed for all user signed into an organization YouTube account to view the video.

 - If the video was already approved you will see the remove button.
-Anyone can click this to also remove the video from approval.

 - Some videos are allowed by YouTube automatically.